jsilke/spoonderful/README.md

 ***TL;DR*** import the requirements, setup your database and .env file to match expected [settings](./config.py), then run `uvicorn app.spoonderful.main:app` in your environment and play around with the API @ http://127.0.0.1:8000/docs

-### Data Pipeline
+### **Data Pipeline**
----

 The API currently supports two recommendation approaches.
 The trivial (`simple`) approach simply returns the top 5 (or fewer) results from Spoonacular's recipe search that you aren't missing any ingredients to make.

-The `varied` approach filters the top 100 results to a set that you aren't missing any ingredients to make and then if the remaining number of recipes is 5 or fewer, it behaves like the simple approach, otherwise the dimensionality of the feature space is reduced to two principal components and dynamic k-means clustering is applied to force 5 clusters.
-The recipes that are closest to the centroid for each cluster are then returned as the top 5 recommendations.
+The `varied` approach first filters the top 100 results to a set with no missing ingredients.
+If the remaining number of recipes in this set is five or fewer, the results are returned; otherwise, the dimensionality of the feature space is reduced to two principal components and dynamic k-means clustering is applied to force five recipe clusters.
+The recipes that are closest to the centroid in each cluster are then returned as the top five recommendations.